Welcome to today's edition of the Rush 24-7 podcast.

 And there's some controversy.

-And speculated as to whether or not they might be delusional in the House.
+I remember when the New York Times ran a story said that Bush and Rove, inexplicably, see the Republicans holding both houses and speculated as to whether or not they might be delusional in the House.

-It's part of the Wall Street Journal Orb.
+It's part of the Wall Street Journal orb.

-Uh Barron's cover story, the GOP victory.
+Barron's cover story, The GOP Victory.

 It's by Jim McTaig.

-Jumillet Democrats should reconsider their or uh order for confetti and noisemakers Barron's claims in their next edition of Democrats is widely reported, expecting GOP weary voters to flock to the polls in two weeks, meaning Democrat voters and hand them control of the House for the first time in twelve years.
+Barron's claims in their next edition of Democrats is widely reported, expecting GOP-weary voters to flock to the polls in two weeks, meaning Democrat voters, and hand them control of the House for the first time in 12 years.

-Our analysis, based on a race by race examination of campaign finance data, suggests the GOP will hang on to both chambers, at least nominally.
+Our analysis, based on a race-by-race examination of campaign finance data, suggests the GOP will hang on to both chambers, at least nominally.

-We expect the Republican majority in the House to fall by eight seats to 224 of the chambers 435.
+We expect the Republican majority in the House to fall by eight seats to 224 of the chamber's 435.

 At the very worst, our analysis suggests that the party's loss could be as large as 14 seats, leaving a one-seat majority, but that's still a far cry from the 20-seat loss some are predicting.

-And now everybody's going on going off on Barons.
+And now everybody's going off on Barons.

 Who are these guys?

-What there's I thought you Democrats were guardedly optimistic.
+I thought you Democrats were guardedly optimistic.

-And now, but when somebody comes out and says you're not going to win it despite what you think, they get mad.
+And now, but when somebody comes out and says you're not going to win it, despite what you think, they get mad.

 How can you say that?

-And the votes are in the polls.
+We've already counted the votes and the votes are in the polls.

 And we already know it's over.